/ by / Blog / 0 comments

 Saturday 4th March

-I’ve been terrified beyond belief of losing this little fella, have had less than 10 hrs sleep since Wednesday, and have aged literally overnight.
-I’m exhausted.
-This has been a true labour of love but to see the spark in Duke’s eyes, the naughty swish of his tail and the bounce, bounce, buck of his back end has made it all worth while.
+I had been terrified beyond belief of losing this little fella, had had less than 10 hrs sleep since Wednesday, and had aged literally overnight.
+I was exhausted.
+This had been a true labour of love but to see the spark in Duke’s eyes, the naughty swish of his tail and the bounce, bounce, buck of his back end made it all worth while.

 Duke